JonasRieger/JonasRieger.github.io/index.markdown

 <img src="/assets/rieger_sq.jpg" alt="Portrait photo of Jonas Rieger" width="200"/>

+On parental leave from March to September 2025\
 [Scientific Manager of TRR 391](https://trr391.tu-dortmund.de/bodies/office/) and Postdoc @ TU Dortmund University, Department of Statistics\
 [Chair of Business and Social Statistics](https://lwus.statistik.tu-dortmund.de/en/chair/team/rieger/) and Chair of Mathematical Sta­tis­tics and Applications in Science